-5. Radix tuberosa.
+5. Radix tuberosa, f.9.
 A Tuberous or Knobbed Root, is of many different kinds.
 The most genuine consists of fleshy knobs, various in form, connected by common stalks or fibres, as in the Potatoe, Solanum tuberosum, and Jerusalem Artichoke, Helianthus tuberosus Jacq.
 Hort.
 Vind. t.
 161. These knobs are reservoirs of nourishment, moisture, and vital energy.
 Several of the Vetch or Pea kind are furnished with them on a smaller scale; see Vicia lathyroides, Engl.
 Bot. t.
-30, and several

-A corruption, as I presume, of the Italian name Girasole Articiocco, sun-flower Artichoke, as the plant was first brought from Peru to Italy, and thence propagated throughout Europe. species of Trifolium, either annuals, as glomeratum, t.
+30, and several species of Trifolium, either annuals, as glomeratum, t.
 1063, or perennials, as fragiferum, t.
-1050.-The knobs in these instances are only of annual duration; in the Paconia, Pacony, t.
+1050.-The knobs in these instances are only of annual duration; in the Paonia, Paony, t.
 1513, and Spiræa Filipendula, Dropwort, t.
 284, they are perennial.-In the Orchideæ of Europe they are mostly biennial.
-The root in many of the latter consists either - of a pair of globular or oval bodies, as in Satyrium hircinum, Engl.
+The root in many of the latter consists either of a pair of globular or oval bodies, f.
+10, as in Satyrium hircinum, Engl.
 Bot. t.
-34, - Ophrys aranifera, t.
-65, and apifera, - t.
-383; or are palmate, that is, shaped somewhat like the human hand, as in Orchis maculata, t.
-632. Of these globular or palmate knobs or bulbs one produces the herb and flowers of the present. year, withering away towards autumn, and the other is reserved for the following season, while in the mean time a third is produced to succeed the latter.
+34, Ophrys aranifera, t.
+65, and apifera, t.
+383; or are palmate, that is, shaped somewhat like the human hand, f.
+11, as in Orchis maculata, t.
+632. Of these globular or palmate knobs or bulbs one produces the herb and flowers of the present year, withering away towards autumn, and the other is reserved for the following season, while in the mean time a third is produced to succeed the latter.
 The knobs of Ophrys spiralis, t.
 541, are formed three or four years before they flower, and their flowering appears to be occasionally deferred to a more distant period.
 The root of Satyrium albidum, t.
-505, consists of three pairs of tapering knobs or bulbs, which flower in succession.
+505, consists of three pairs of tapering knobs or bulbs, f.
+12, which flower in succession.
 On the contrary, Ophrys monorchis, t.
 71, forms its new bulb so late that it is not perfected till the autumn immediately preceding its flowering, and the plant seems to have but one bulb.
 Ophrys Nidus avis, t.
-48, has clusters of cylindrical knobs, which are formed, and also wither away, in parcels, each parcel being equivalent to one of the abovementioned bulbs.
+48, has clusters of cylindrical knobs, which are formed, and also wither away, in parcels, each parcel being equivalent to one of the above-mentioned bulbs.